turingschool/lesson_plans/ruby_02-web_applications_with_ruby/scopes_callbacks_class_methods.markdown

 end
 ```

+This refactor can be seen on the `refactor_to_poro` branch.

 * Here, we've moved all logic in reservation completion to a single place.
 * You should only use a callback when it deals with the model instance you're currently working with.
-* after call backs are often code smells.
+* `after callbacks` are often code smells.
 That's why we fixed it.
 * Callbacks that can trigger callbacks in other classes are Bad News catBears.

 * Let's practice using callbacks in our app.